Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

             line_item_stg s
 ```

-8. In that CTE, the data is also being filtered (*"where"* clause) from the line_item_stg table to select only those rows that have an orderdate that is in that logical partiton week.
-Processing one week at a time.
+8. In the CTE, the *"where"* clause is filtering the data from the LINE_ITEM_STG table to select only the rows that have an orderdate that is in the logical *"week"* partiton.
 ``` sql
 insert into line_item_hist
 with l_stg as